Brookwood High School (Georgia): History

 Planning for Brookwood High School was started in 1977 to lessen the overcrowding of nearby South Gwinnett High School and Parkview High School.
 A committee of educators from Gwinnett County met to create and discuss specifications for the facility.
 The school officially opened in 1981 under principal Emmett Lawson.

 The school derived its name from its location on the intersection of Holly Brook Road (a section of this road is now Webb Gin House Road) and Dogwood Road.
 The school colors, maroon and gold, were based on the colors of Florida State University.
 The original school mascot had a horseshoe around the bronco, which was later removed.
 The administration had suggested that Brookwood be the Brookwood Bears.
 The original mascot was a drawing of an entire bronco, but the current logo uses only a bronco's head.
 The runner-up mascot choice was the Bruins, and the second place color scheme was baby blue and gold.

-Athletics

-Club sports

-Brookwood hosts club sports including the Inferno Ultimate Frisbee Team and ice hockey.
-These teams compete against other high schools and in tournaments.

-Extracurriculars

-Literary and debate

-Brookwood was the 1999 AAAA State Literary Champion and the 2006 AAAAA State Debate Champion.

-Math Team

-For several years in a row, the Brookwood High School Math Team has been invited to attend the Georgia Council of Teachers of Mathematics State Tournament.

-Music

-The school's marching band has won many awards and trophies.
-The band has been invited to perform in the 2023 Rose Parade in Pasadena, California.

-School publications

-The Brookwood High student paper, The Sentinel, features school, political, and entertainment articles.
-The publication was discontinued after the 2019-2020 school year due to lack of support.

-The yearbook, also student-run, is called Cayuse.
-A literature club produces a yearly magazine, Pegasus, which is released alongside the yearbook.
-The magazine features short stories, essays, songs, and poetry written and submitted by students.
-The publication was discontinued later on.

-Science Olympiad

-Brookwood High School's Science Olympiad team has won the Georgia State Tournament twelve times, from 2008-2009, 2011-2019, and 2021-2022.